vuejs/v2.vuejs.org/src/v2/guide/custom-directive.md

 ## Intro

 In addition to the default set of directives shipped in core (`v-model` and `v-show`), Vue also allows you to register your own custom directives.
-Note that in Vue 2.0, the primary form of code reuse and abstraction is components - however there may be cases where you just need some low-level DOM access on plain elements, and this is where custom directives would still be useful.
+Note that in Vue 2.0, the primary form of code reuse and abstraction is components - however there may be cases where you need some low-level DOM access on plain elements, and this is where custom directives would still be useful.
 An example would be focusing on an input element, like this one:

 {% raw %}
 <div id="simplest-directive-example" class="demo">